 - 1. Global warming and carbon footprints.
 Sustainability of wind energy.
 Wind power fundamentals.
 Wind turbine aerodynamics and loading. - 2.
 Manufacturing.
 Materials.
 Fatigue.
 Mechanics.
 Electrical Power

 Booklists

-Please see the Booklist for Part IB Courses [2] for references for this module.
+Please refer to the Booklist for Part IB Courses for references to this module, this can be found on the associated Moodle course.

 Examination Guidelines